mekanika/query/docs/object.reference.md

 Type: **String**

 Used to specify the name of the id field used for the `.identifiers`.
-If not specified, it should be left to the adapter to make a 'best guess' (usually something like `'id'` or `'_id`.
+If not specified, it should be left to the API consuming the _Qo_ to make a 'best guess' (usually something like `'id'` or `'_id`).

 ```js
 {